xdk2mam/xdk2mam-dashboard/README.md

 The XDK2MAM Dashboard is a visualization/storage tool for the XDK110 sensor's data and a buffer to handle short intervals data and distribute the publish to Tangle by creating bundles containing more than one dataset.
 Because publishing to Tangle using MAM requires Proof of Work, and this takes some seconds, it is not possible to get live data from the XDK110 and send it straight to the Tangle.

-XDK2MAM Dashboard React application solves this in a simple way: it collects all the data on a local database, builds bundles and publishes the dataset collection to the Tangle every n seconds.
+XDK2MAM Dashboard React application solves this in a simple way: it collects all the data on a local database, builds bundles and publishes datasets collections periodically to the Tangle.

-This package uses the [http-sdcard](https://github.com/xdk2mam/xdk2mam/tree/Workbench-3.6/http-sdcard) code on the XDK110 side with a minor change at the ***config.cfg*** file.
+This package uses the [http-sdcard](https://github.com/xdk2mam/xdk2mam/tree/Workbench-3.6/http-sdcard) code on the XDK110 side with a minor change on the **config.cfg** file.
-You can check our step by [step videotutorial](https://www.youtube.com/watch?v=isrx7ibcRL4) to learn how to import, build and flash the C code to the XDK110
+You can check our [step by step videotutorial](https://www.youtube.com/watch?v=isrx7ibcRL4) to learn how to import, build and flash the C code to the XDK110

 # Instructions

-## Requirements
+## Requirements on the XDK110 side
-In order to be able to run the code on this repo you will to [download XDK Workbench](https://xdk.bosch-connectivity.com/software-downloads), have a XDK 110 and insall Node on the computer you are going to use as listener server.
+In order to be able to run the code on this repo you will need to [download XDK Workbench](https://xdk.bosch-connectivity.com/software-downloads), have a XDK110 and install Nodejs on the computer you are going to use as listener server.
 Download the C code and flash it to your XDK110 following the [http-sdcard](https://github.com/xdk2mam/xdk2mam/tree/Workbench-3.6/http-sdcard) guide.

 **Notice that the MicroSD config file has two variations: DEST_SERVER_PORT should now be set to 8081 and DEST_POST_PATH needs to point to /api/putData**